digideskio/boscode-learn/README.md

 The above javascript code in pseudocode (see [also](https://github.com/Quobject/boscode/blob/master/docs/pseudocode.md#fornext-or-counted-loop)):
 ```
-FOR i = 1 to 9 STEP 1
+FOR i = 1 TO 9 STEP 1
   Display i
 NEXT i
 ```